Counseling Degrees & Licenses in Ohio

 Cleveland State University offers two counseling degree programs: school counseling and clinical mental health counseling.
 The master of education in clinical mental health counseling prepares students to take the National Counselor Examination (NCE).
 After successfully completing the NCE exam, graduates are awarded the Professional Counselor (PC) license.
 After that, students are expected to acquire two years of supervised experience in counseling.
 After that two-year period of direct supervised experience, students are eligible to take the National Clinical Mental Health Counselor Exam (NCMHCE).
 They are awarded the Professional Clinical Counselor license (PCC) upon passing that exam.

 Cleveland State University’s school counseling program focuses on developmental activities to foster student growth, preventive activities centered on identifying at-risk students, and remedial activities to help struggling students.
-There are two paths to licensure as a school counselor in Ohio; one track is for licensed or certified teachers and the other track is for non-teachers.
+There are two paths to licensure as a school counselor in Ohio: One track is for licensed or certified teachers and the other track is for non-teachers.

 Comprising 60 credits, the curriculum includes courses such as laboratory in counseling techniques; cultural & social foundations in counseling; ethical and legal issues in counseling; individual counseling: theory & process; appraisal counseling; and psychopathology and diagnosis for counselors.